 I try to communicate how often I’ll be getting in touch with them to keep them updated on my progress.
 Most of the time I’ll try to have updates every week on a certain day.

 It’s not reasonable to ghost your client for a month, come back with a finished project and expect them to be happy.

 You’ve got to make sure you’re keeping them clued in consistently.

 At the end of every email or message, I try to let them know when I’ll get back to them again or when things will be done.

 The key is to give yourself MORE TIME than you think you’ll need.
 And if it ends up going longer just let them know.

 It’s also good to make sure they know what you are expecting from them.
-Let them know when you’ll need feedback and about how quickly you’ll be able to turn around changes.
+Let them know when you’ll need feedback and how quickly you’ll be able to turn around changes.